limxk/Tutorials-Tensorflow/Tut6/README.md

 Problem :

-- The accuracy of the final weights is super low!
+- (RESOLVED)The accuracy of the final weights is super low!
 At about 10%.
 I tried tweaking the num of epochs, the batch size, and even tried the uploaded "correct code" by the lecturer on github, but I still got the same result.
 Not sure where the problem is, gotta experiment more.

+Update 200817 : Apparently the problem was a very basic one : the learning rate inputted was too large.
+Corrected the problem.
+Also found a cleaner more robust code for CNN on MNIST, from the tensorflow tutorial itself (mnist_deep.py).
+Will probably use this as a base instead if I were to do more work on CNN MNIST.

 Question :